 Many places in the northern hemisphere are still facing low temperatures, inches of snow and freezing rain.
-If running outside in the cold is the last thing in your mind right now, try to give this idea a second thought.
+If running outside in the cold is the last thing on your mind right now, try to give this idea a second thought.

-Cold is Even Better
+Cold is even better

 True, staying in a cozy warm house sounds delightful.
 However, if you find at least one valid personal reason to start running in cold weather – done!
 After one or two successful attempts, it will turn into your routine.
 Here are a few reasons you might find inspiring:

 - Low temperatures put less strain on your body

 - Boosts your energy – heat, and humidity during summer time exhausts the body after an outdoor workout.
 Winter jogging on the contrary – will make you feel energized.

 - Creates a habit, nothing is more powerful!
 Repeat, repeat, repeat – afterward, this seemingly unlikable activity will become your second nature.

 Planning for cold weather running – follow a few tips to get all the benefits from your workout.